handsomefencer/unstoppable/README.md

 ### Mismatched ruby versions

-Sometimes your Gemfile will specify a ruby version which doesn't match the ruby image your app container is using.
+Sometimes your Gemfile will specify a ruby version which doesn't match the ruby version of the image your container is using.
 There are three ways to handle this.

-The first is to specify an image with the same version of ruby in your Gemfile as specified at the top of your Dockerfile.
+The first way is to specify an image with the same version of ruby as is in your Gemfile.
 Open your Dockerfile and change:

 ```
 FROM ruby:2.5